View More Images

 Day 5 Akakura Onsen – Natagiri Pass – Akakura Onsen

-Today, our travels follow in Basho’s footsteps.
-After enjoying a typical Japanese breakfast in our accommodation, a short journey by vehicle brings us to the start of our snowshoe walk up and over the Natagiri Pass, made famous by Basho in his poetic travelogue Narrow Road to the Deep North.
-Basho related his fear of encountering bandits on his way over the Pass but we have no such worries as we follow the gently climbing path through majestic cedar forests.
-At the Pass, the forest clears revealing views to sacred Mt.
+After enjoying a typical Japanese breakfast in our accommodation, a short journey by vehicle brings us to the start of our snowshoe walk up and over the Natagiri Pass, made famous by Matsuo Basho in his poetic travelogue Narrow Road to the Deep North.
+The great poet related his fear of encountering bandits on his way over the pass but we have no such worries as we follow the gently climbing path through majestic cedar forests.
+At the pass, the forest clears revealing views to sacred Mt.
 Gassan-san.
 From here, we descend through elegant beech tree forests.

 A vehicle transfer returns us to Akakura Onsen for our second night.